paramaroy8/custom_research_agent/README.md

 Example:
 ```
-What is Quantum Mechanics?
-Save to file
+What is Quantum Mechanics? save to file
 ```
 This will cause the agent to save all the steps it took to gather information into the file agent_output.txt.